-When you purchase and grow Pennington’s strains, you’re getting breeding stock few people outside the Triangle have ever had access to before.
+When you purchase and grow Pennington’s strains, you’re getting breeding stock few people outside the Triangle have ever had access to.
 It’s almost impossible to find clones or seeds of the precursor strains Pennington and his team use to make their seeds.

 We had feminized Lemongrass seeds and of the seven we planted, all grew out to be female with no hermaphrodite qualities.
 Three were grown outdoors in supersoil, and four were grown indoors in soilless mix and fed with high-quality hydroponics base nutrients and supplements.

 Pennington says the strain is resistant to viruses, botrytis (gray mold) and powdery mildew.
-We found it was also resistant to spider mites and thrips, which were attacking other strains grown outdoors in the same gardening space.
+We found it resistant to spider mites and thrips, which were attacking other strains grown outdoors in the same gardening space.

-We topped the outdoor plants several times and had them in 20-gallon cloth pots, so they grew to be large—about 30 inches in diameter and 6-8 feet tall.
+We topped outdoor plants several times and had them in 20-gallon cloth pots, so they grew to be large—about 30 inches in diameter and 8-12 feet tall.
 They smelled so much like lemongrass, a medically-useful and tasty culinary herb, that grow helpers became addicted to rubbing the gooey buds and smelling the lemony scent.

 The outdoor Lemongrass plants which had been planted in mid-May started pre-flowering the first week of July under nearly 15 hours of total light per day.
 We have a climate-controlled greenhouse with blackout cloth, and force-flowered them beginning the second week of July.
 Pennington’s website says Lemongrass only needs 50 days in bloom phase, but indoors our Lemongrass was ready for harvest in 60 days and outdoors it took 63 days.